 When students register for courses that are full, they are placed on waitlists.
 Students in waitlisted courses will be notified through their college email when seats are available and they have permission to register via myLakerLink or at a Student First Stop Center.
+Students must then actively click the add/move button within 36 hours to be added to the waitlist.
 The waitlist ends the Thursday prior to the first week of classes.
 After the waitlist period ends, students may register in the waitlisted courses with instructor consent.